gh-cli-for-education/gh-education/docs/src/temas/interpretation/ast-interpretation.md

 ### "Normal" Calls

-If it is a normal call, we evaluate the operator,
+If it is a *normal call*, we evaluate the operator,

 ```js
 let op = this.operator.evaluate(env);